+SAFE COMMUNITY

-In 2012, Colorado voters approved legalization of medical and recreational marijuana.
-During the same election, Fort Collins residents voted to approve a citizen referred ballot measure to approve the use of medical marijuana within the city.
-The City of Fort Collins has a licensing program that supports the state dual-licensing system for medical and recreational marijuana businesses.
+After the State's legalization of medical and recreational marijuana, the City of Fort Collins created local marijuana business licensing programs and adopted ordinances to balance the needs and desires of the community related to legal marijuana.

+The City's licensing program supports the state dual-licensing system for medical and recreational marijuana businesses.

-- 1. Supports communities' ability to raise necessary funds to maintain public safety and enforce marijuana possession laws. - 2.
-Supports additional state marijuana enforcement resources, especially for field enforcement. - 3.
+- Supports communities' ability to raise necessary funds to maintain public safety and enforce marijuana possession laws. - Supports additional state marijuana enforcement resources, especially for field enforcement. - 3.
 Opposes under-21 access to marijuana. - 4.
-Supports aligning federal marijuana laws with the Colorado constitution.
+Supports local opt-in provisions regarding new permits and/or licenses. - Supports re-scheduling of marijuana at the federal level to help address safety through research and legal banking, and to reduce conflict between Colorado and federal laws.

+MUNICIPAL COURT

-MUNICIPAL COURT SAFE COMMUNITY; HIGH PERFORMING GOVERNMENT
+SAFE COMMUNITY; HIGH PERFORMING GOVERNMENT